StevenJL/periodoxical/README.md

 "Up, and down, and in the end, it's only round and round and round..." - Pink Floyd, "Us and Them"

-Generate recurring periodoxical date/times, for (but not limited to) calendar-type applications.
+Generate recurring periodoxical date/times, for (but not limited to) calendar and scheduling applications.
 See Usage for more details.

 ## Installation